Giovanni Pierluigi da Palestrina: Biography

 In 1555, Pope Paul IV ordered that all papal choristers should be clerical.
 As Palestrina married early in life and had four children, he was unable to continue in the chapel as a layman.

-During the next decade, Palestrina held positions similar to his Julian Chapel appointment at other chapels and churches in Rome, notably St. John Lateran (1555–1560, a post previously held by Lassus), and Santa Maria Maggiore (1561–1566).
+During the next decade, Palestrina held positions similar to his Julian Chapel appointment at other chapels and churches in Rome, notably the Archbasilica of Saint John Lateran (1555–1560, a post previously held by Lassus), and Santa Maria Maggiore (1561–1566).
 In 1571 he returned to the Julian Chapel and remained at St Peter's for the rest of his life.
 The decade of the 1570s was difficult for him personally: he lost his brother, two of his sons, and his wife, Lucrezia Gori, in three separate outbreaks of the plague (1572, 1575, and 1580, respectively).
 He seems to have considered becoming a priest at this time, but instead he remarried, this time to a wealthy widow, Virginia Dormoli.
-This finally gave him financial independence (he was not paid well as choirmaster) and was able to compose prolifically until his death.
+This finally gave him financial independence (he was not paid well as choirmaster) and he was able to compose prolifically until his death.

 He died in Rome of pleurisy on 2 February 1594.
-It is said that Palestrina died only one day before his 69th birthday.
-As was usual, Palestrina was buried on the same day he died, in a plain coffin with a lead plate on which was inscribed Libera me Domine.
-A five-part psalm for three choirs was sung at the funeral.
+As was usual, Palestrina was buried on the same day he died, in a plain coffin with a lead plate on which was inscribed Ioannes Petrus Aloysius Praenestinus Musicæ Princeps.
+A five-part Libera me Domine psalm for three choirs was sung at the funeral.
 Palestrina's funeral was held at St. Peter's, and he was buried beneath the floor of the basilica.
 His tomb was later covered by new construction and attempts to locate his grave have been unsuccessful.

 Italian composers Giovanni Maria Nanino and Gregorio Allegri, both of them disciples of his school, continued his works.